AshishKadyan/feedback-email/README.md

 Following are the description of various fields of pipeline.json
 * region - AWS Region in which stack will be deployed, e.g. 'us-west-2'
-* stack - Name of AWS Stack that will be created, e.g. 'cup-central-dev-milyr-cf'
+* stack - Name of AWS Stack that will be created, e.g. 'dls-asgard-thor-ges-cf'
 * parameters - Key value map of custom application parameters which are passed to cloudformation template to configure the pipeline, for e.g.
-   * PipelineProjectName - Name of pipeline to be cerated, e.g. 'cup-central-dev-milyr-cp'
+   * PipelineProjectName - Name of pipeline to be cerated, e.g. 'dls-asgard-thor-ges-cp'
-   * CodeBuildProjectName - Name of build project to be use by pipeline, e.g. 'cup-central-dev-milyr-cb'
+   * CodeBuildProjectName - Name of build project to be use by pipeline, e.g. 'dls-asgard-thor-ges-cb'
    * ArtifactS3BucketName - Name of bucket used to store artifacts as requried by code pipeline and code build.
    * GithubUser - Name of github user
    * GithubRepo - Name of github repository